JongHwan-K/JongHwan-K.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage!
 I am Jonghwan Kim, a Ph.D. student at the Graduate School of Data Science, Seoul National University, advised by Prof. Sanghack Lee.
-My research focuses on trustworthy causal inference and uncertainty quantification in machine learning.
+My research focuses on trustworthy causal inference and uncertainty quantification in causal machine learning.

 ## Research Interests